omgitslurch/hass-unifi-ap-led/README.md

 - ⚠️ This integration allows you to disable SSL verification when connecting to the UniFi controller.
 If you do so, ensure your network is secure and that credentials are protected.
 - You should not use your main ui.com account.
 Create a local account on your Controller for the Integration to use with no MFA enabled.

 ---

+## Troubleshooting

+- **Connection errors**: Ensure the controller IP/hostname is correct and reachable.
+- **Authentication errors**: Verify the username/password and ensure the account has sufficient permissions, and does **NOT** have MFA enabled.

+---

 ## Disclaimer